remondis-it/remap/README.md

       .mapper();
     Mapper<A, AResource> mapper = Mapping.from(A.class)
       .to(AResource.class)
-      .replace(A::getBmap, AResource::getBmap)
+      // specify a replace operation involving the source and the destination field holding the map .replace(A::getBmap, AResource::getBmap)
+      // specify a transformation function (Map<Integer, B>) -> Map<String, BResource>
       .with(iToBMap -> {
         return iToBMap.entrySet()
           .stream()
           .map(e -> {
-            return new AbstractMap.SimpleEntry<String, BResource>(String.valueOf(e.getKey()),
+            // Perform the type conversion while iterating over the entry set return new AbstractMap.SimpleEntry<String, BResource>(String.valueOf(e.getKey()),
                 bMapper.map(e.getValue()));
           })